-When using a crane/fork-lift or 2(+) people for unpacking and lifting:
+When using a crane/fork-lift:

 - All steps relating to disassembly of the mount should be skipped.
-The L-series mounts are capable of being lifted while fully-assembled (refer to "lifting points" section of this manual, below). - Proceed to the "Remove the Drive-Base" segment of this section, below, and uncouple the mount from the crate.
+The L-series mounts are capable of being lifted while fully-assembled (refer to "lifting points" section of this manual, below).

+- Proceed to the "Remove the Drive-Base" segment of this section, below, and uncouple the mount from the crate.
 The mount will then be ready for lifting.